-- should describe procedures which are in accordance with government quidance; - refer to locally agreed multi-agency safeguarding arrangements put in place by the three safeguarding partners; - include other policies such as online safety, SEND and behaviour policy which help to keep children safe, healthy and supports their mental health and well-being.
+- should describe procedures which are in accordance with government guidance; - refer to locally agreed multi-agency safeguarding arrangements put in place by the three safeguarding partners; - include other policies such as online safety, SEND and behaviour policy which help to keep children safe, healthy and supports their mental health and well-being.

 Our staff have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education and sexting (also known as youth produced sexual imagery) put children in danger.
+Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education/ unexplainable and/or persistent absences from education, and sexting [also known as youth produced sexual imagery] put children in danger.

-Our staff are aware that safeguarding issues can manifest themselves via peer-on-peer abuse.
+Our staff are aware that safeguarding issues can manifest themselves via Child-On-Child Abuse.
 This is most likely to include, but may not be limited to:

-- Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm (this may include an online element, which facilitates, threatens and/or encourages physical abuse). - Abuse in intimate relationships between peers. - Sexual violence and sexual harassment. - Causing someone to engage in sexual activity without consent. - Upskirting, which typically involves taking a picture under a person's clothing without their permission, to obtain sexual gratification or cause the victim humiliation, distress or alarm. - Consensual and non-consensual sharing of nude and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery). - Initiation/hazing type violence and rituals, which could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.
+- Bullying [including cyberbullying, prejudice-based and discriminatory bullying] - Physical abuse such as hitting, kicking, shaking, biting, hair pulling or otherwise causing physical harm [this may include an online element, which facilitates, threatens and/or encourages physical abuse]. - Abuse in intimate relationships between peers. - Sexual violence and sexual harassment. - Causing someone to engage in sexual activity without consent. - Upskirting, which typically involves taking a picture under a person's clothing without their permission, to obtain sexual gratification or cause the victim humiliation, distress or alarm. - Consensual and non-consensual sharing of nude and semi-nude images and/or videos [also known as sexting or youth produced sexual imagery]. - Initiation/hazing type violence and rituals, which could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group, and may also include an online element.